signatureai/signature-core-nodes/docs/nodes/numbers.md

 | int   | `INT`   |
 | float | `FLOAT` |

-??? note "Pick the code in numbers.py"
+??? note "Source code in numbers.py"

     ```python
     class MathOperator:
-        """Evaluates mathematical expressions using variables and operators.
+        """Evaluates mathematical expressions with support for variables and multiple operators.

-        This class evaluates mathematical expressions that can include variables (a, b, c, d) and a variety of operators.
+        This class provides a powerful expression evaluator that supports variables (a, b, c, d) and

-        Methods:
-            execute(**kwargs): Returns the result of the evaluated expression as both an integer and a float.
+        various mathematical operations.
+It can handle arithmetic, comparison, and logical operations.

+        Args:
+            a (float, optional): Value for variable 'a'.
+Defaults to 0.0.
+            b (float, optional): Value for variable 'b'.
+Defaults to 0.0.
+            c (float, optional): Value for variable 'c'.
+Defaults to 0.0.
+            d (float, optional): Value for variable 'd'.
+Defaults to 0.0.
+            value (str): The mathematical expression to evaluate.

+        Returns:
+            tuple[int, float]: A tuple containing both integer and float representations of the result.

         Raises:
             ValueError: If the expression contains unsupported operations or invalid syntax.

+        Notes:
+            - Supports standard arithmetic operators: +, -, *, /, //, %, **
+            - Supports comparison operators: ==, !=, <, <=, >, >=
+            - Supports logical operators: and, or, not
+            - Supports bitwise XOR operator: ^
+            - Includes functions: min(), max(), round(), sum(), len()
+            - Variables are limited by MAX_FLOAT constant
+            - NaN results are converted to 0.0
         """

         @classmethod